 Regress Out Mitochondrial Genes.
 Check this option to reduce the heterogeneity between cells associated with the expression of mitochondrial genes.
 This could prevent grouping cells during the clustering step that present a higher expression of those genes.
 In some cases, this information could not be informative since the higher expression of mitochondrial genes could be caused by technical reasons (e.g. because the mRNA has been leaked during cell manipulation) rather than by biological reasons.
-In order to perform this analysis, it must be provided a file with a list of mitochondrial genes, one per line (Figure 5).
-If there’s already a mitochondrial genes file uploaded on the Configuration 1 page, it will appear on the current page as well.
+In order to perform this analysis, a file with a list of mitochondrial genes must be provided with one gene per line (Figure 6).
+If there’s already a mitochondrial genes file uploaded on the Configuration 2 page (Figure 2), it will appear on the current page as well.
 It is possible to browse for another file if desired.

 Regress Out Cell Cycle Genes.
 Check this option to reduce the heterogeneity between cells associated with the expression of cell cycle genes.
 This could prevent grouping cells during the clustering step that are in the same developmental stage, independently of its type.
 In some cases, these differences in cell cycle may be uninformative but, in other cases, they could be treated as indicative of proliferating cell populations which can be different across treatment conditions, for example.
 So whether to check this option or not will depend on the dataset under study and the target of the experiment.
-In order to perform this analysis, it must be provided a file with a list of cell cycle genes, one per line, with the cell cycle phase it belongs to (S or G2/M) separated by a tab (Figure 10).
+In order to perform this analysis, a file with cell cycle genes in one column and the cell cycle phase they belong to (S or G2/M) must be provided.
+One gene per line and columns separated by a tab (Figure 13).